MechanicalRock/mechanicalrock.github.io/_posts/2022-05-30-fine-grained-access-control-for-multitenancy.markdown

 In order to make use of the idea of a `tenantID` it is important to realise that there needs to be some way of retrieving the correct `tenantID` parameter and propagating it to the running lambda function's execution scope.
 This is where the idea of Lambda context objects comes into play.

 Context objects can be modified to include custom parameters that can then be accessed during run time.
-With this in mind, it should be relatively straight forward to use the application's Lambda Authoriser to forward the retrieved `tenantID` as a custom parameter within the JSON output of the lambda Authoriser.
+With this in mind, it should be relatively straight forward to use the application's Lambda Authoriser to forward the retrieved `tenantID` as a custom parameter within the JSON output of the Lambda Authoriser.

 When downstream lambdas are invoked they cam access the context object as a key within the event object.
 Take for example the following sample lambda event object.